chrislusf/glow/README.md

 ## Simple Start

-Here is an simple full example:
+Here is a simple full example:

 ```
 package main